 The Competition: Landmark Home Warranty vs. Cinch Home Services

 Landmark Home Warranty and Cinch Home Services both have 24/7 claims service and comprehensive coverage.
 Both offer existing homeowner coverage along with real estate plans.
-Cinch Home Services has the most experience as it has been in business for 40 years and Landmark has been in business for 15 years.
-Cinch’s services fees are higher with options of $150, $125 and $100 compared to Landmark’s services fees of $70 or $100 (higher for subterranean termite service).
-Cinch’s monthly prices appear to be the higher of the two, ranging from $65.99 to $84.99 per month compared to Landmark’s monthly plan prices of $35 to $55.
-And Landmark has a better BBB rating of an “A,” while Cinch has a “B+” rating.
+Cinch Home Services has the most experience as it has been in business since 1978 and Landmark has been in business since 2005.
+Cinch’s services fees are higher with options ranging from $100 to $150 compared to Landmark’s services fees of $70 to $100 (higher for subterranean termite service).
+Cinch’s monthly prices appear to be comparable, ranging from $29.99 to $51.99 per month compared to Landmark’s monthly plan prices of $35 to $55.

 For those who live within the coverage territory (Arizona, Idaho, Nevada, Oregon, Texas, and Utah), Landmark Home Warranty is one of the best options to consider for your home repair needs.
 The company offers two plans to homeowners plus optional coverage which you can add on to either plan along with flexible payment options (you can choose to pay month-to-month).
 For homeowners buying a new home, there are four plans plus optional add-on features.